dijonsauce/dijonsauce.github.io/README.md

 -   The assets/images/slideshow2-box-sale.png appears stretched.

+-   Menu images always aligning to the left.

+-   Slideshow extends past the rest of the page.

 ### Solved Bugs

 -    Navigation bar is now fixed to the top of the screen.

+-    Menu images align to the centre.

+-    Image scaling with the device screen size.

+-    Slideshow images all reduced to same size to prevent changing sizes.

 ## Deployment